San Jose State University

 Local and national media regularly call on Christensen for analysis of politics in California and Silicon Valley.
 He has served on numerous civic committees and commissions, often with his former students, and as an advisor to many candidates and elected officials.

-He served as the Founding Executive Director of CommUniverCity San Jose (www.cucsj.org), a partnership between the City of San Jose, San José State University and the neighborhoods surrounding the university that concentrates hundreds of students performing community service in these neighborhoods with projects selected by residents and supported by the city.
+He was the the Founding Executive Director of CommUniverCity San Jose (www.cucsj.org), a partnership between the City of San Jose, San José State University and the neighborhoods surrounding the university that concentrates hundreds of students performing community service in these neighborhoods with projects selected by residents and supported by the city.
 He is still involved with two CommUniverCity projects initiated while he was Executive Director: Friends of Five Wounds Trail (www.fivewoundstrail.org) and BART Alum Rock Transit Village Advocates (BARTVA)( http://five-wounds.equoria.org/bartva/).